Invest In You: What To Consider If You're Inheriting A Property - The Gloss Magazine

 Succession planning: communication is key

-Succession planning might involve having conversations that are very uncomfortable but it’s worth talking openly with your parents to understand their plans and consider ways to prepare yourself for a potentially large tax bill to maximise the benefit of the gift or inheritance.
+As discussed in our free masterclass video series, succession planning might involve having conversations that are very uncomfortable, but it’s worth talking openly with your parents to understand their plans and consider ways to prepare yourself for a potentially large tax bill to maximise the benefit of the gift or inheritance.
 These talks are worth having now to avoid future confusion or erosion of property wealth.

 Pin It on Pinterest